PUTTING ON THE CHRIST

 Again, in the words of Stephen Mitchell, in his book, The Gospel According to Jesus: "God's compassion embraces all people.
 There are no pre-conditions for it, nothing we need to do first, nothing we have to believe.
 When we are ready to receive it, it is there.
 And the more we live in Its presence, the more effortlessly it flows through us."

 We don't have to do or be anything in order to receive God's love and compassion.
 There are no pre-conditions for it.
-It is bestowed on all of us - whether it's a fatherless little boy from Tennessee or you and me!
+It is bestowed on all of us!
 When we are ready to receive it, it is there.
 This is such an important thing to remember.
 When you are ready to receive it, it is there!

 The story in the New Testament of Zacchaeusb is a great example of when we are ready to receive it, it is there.